ORDNA

 • During Covid, LEGO’s already rising sales surged exponentially.

-User Interview with Jesse
+User Interview with Jesse.

 • Jesse’s LEGO space is shared with the dining room so being able to quickly take out and put away parts is essential.